-Duane Carlisle was hired the director of sports performance in February of 2011.
-As director, Carlisle oversees all aspects of high performance training for Purdue's 18 intercollegiate sports teams, and also serves as the head strength and conditioning coach for the Boilermakers' football team.
+Duane Carlisle was hired as director of sports performance in February of 2011.
+As director, Carlisle oversees all aspects of high performance training for Purdue's 18 intercollegiate sports teams, and also serves as the head strength and conditioning coach for the football team.

 In his role as high performance coordinator for the sports performance department, Carlisle's responsibilities include, but are not limited to, staff development, training methodology, budget oversight and facility design.

 Under the guidance of Carlisle and his staff, a revamped sports performance program helped support an overall departmental effort that led Purdue to one of the finest years in its athletic history in 2011-12.